mushipeas/flask_recipemanager/sqlite_to_postgres migration.md

 Dump postgres database into backup file:

     docker exec pg-docker sh -c "PGPASSWORD=tempass pg_dump -Fc --no-acl --no-owner -h localhost -U postgres recipes > /var/lib/postgresql/data/recipes.dump"

+This should generate a `recipes.dump` file under `/local/dir/for/permanent/files/` that was set when the `pg-docker` container was run.

 ## Upload dump file to Heroku postgres:
 The file needs to be uploaded to a site where a URL can be generated.